mortar-repos/bacon-bits/docs/components/integer_ids.md

 First, process your data into the standard matrix/graph schema `{row: chararray, col: chararray, val: double}`.
 Then, use the macro `Matrix__NamesToIds`:

     IMPORT '../vendor/macros/matrix.pig';
-    -- load and process your data into {row, col, val}
+    -- load and process your data into {row, col, val}, then use: matrix_with_ids, id_to_name_map = Matrix__NamesToIds($my_data);
-    -- then:
-    matrix_with_ids, id_to_name_map = Matrix__NamesToIds($my_data);

 ## Returning From Integer Ids To Names